StetHD/tarifa-book/configuration/index.md

 It's a brief description of the app, it' will be replaced in the corodva `config.xml`

 ##### version
-It's the default version of the project and it's possible to overwrite it in a configuration.
+It's the version of the project and it's possible to overwrite it every configuration.
 It must be a 3 digits style version number.
-On windows phone and windows8, 4 digits are mandatory, tarifa will append a `.0` to the version to match their spec. <span style="background:yellow;"><strong>FIXME</strong> Still no validation in the version format.</span>
+On windows phone and windows8, a 4 digits format is mandatory, tarifa will append `0` to the version to match the format.

 ##### platforms